synapticloop/tmpdb-data/README.md

 # The Mechanical Pencil Database - Data

+The primary idea of this repository is to record the details of mechanical pencils - including clutch pencils and leadholders for posterity.

+the data of the pencil in itself should be enpigh, howevevr included in this repository are renderers that will parse this data and putput various formats.

+the base format is SVG which can then be used to generate - which may then be included in other formats.

+for example:

+ - the svg file is ised to generate the png files.
+ - the png files are then included in the pdf files.

+the renderings and output files and formats are included in this repository, although they will probably disappear as the list of pencils be omes too large and unwieldly.

 Contains data for mechanical pencils in JSON format which can then be utilised to generate all sorts of images and output data.

+Despite the renered outputs, the primary goal os to capture the data that the pencil comprises.

 ## Directory structure